MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/manage-viva-engage-with-intune.md

 |When you retire or un-enroll a device with the Viva Engage app, the application's corporate data are deleted.  <br/> |Yes  <br/> |Yes  <br/> |

 > [!NOTE]
-> Intune MAM policies will be enforced when users authenticate to Viva Engage through Office 365 (Microsoft Entra ID) accounts and sign-in.
+> Intune MAM policies are enforced when users authenticate to Viva Engage through Microsoft Entra ID accounts and sign-in.
 They're not enforced when users authenticate to Viva Engage with Viva Engage-specific passwords or Viva Engage temporary passwords.